-Thus, the goal of the photographer is to attract attention of the observer and to captivate him.
+Thus, the goal of a photographer is to attract attention of the observer and to captivate him by trying to use geometric shapes in photography as often as he or she can.
 You will know if you made a good photo by using geometric patterns, when the viewer will say, it’s a succeeded picture, without the ability to explain why it is a good one.
 But you will know it.

 Thus, seeing photographically also means to sensitize your eye for geometric shapes.
 When you look at a motif that is interesting for you, try to find some lines, diagonals, etc. in it, so you can place it effectively in your composition.